Edward Kienholz: Collaboration with Nancy Reddin (1972–1994)

 In 1981, Ed Kienholz officially declared that all his work from 1972 on should be retrospectively understood to be co-authored by, and co-signed by, his fifth wife and collaborator, former photojournalist Nancy Reddin Kienholz.
 Collectively, they are referred to as "Kienholz".
 Their work has been widely acclaimed, particularly in Europe.

 In the early 1970s, Kienholz received a grant that permitted him to work in Berlin.
 His most important works during this period were based on the Volksempfängers (fixed-channel radio receiving apparatus from the National Socialist period in Germany).
 In 1973 he was guest artist of the German Academic Exchange Service in Berlin.
 In 1974 Edward Kienholz performed with Jannis Kounellis, Wolf Vostell, and other artists in Berlin at the ADA - Aktionen der Avantgarde.

 In 1973, Kienholz and Reddin moved from Los Angeles to Hope, Idaho, and for the next twenty years they divided their time between Berlin and Idaho.
 In 1976 he received a Guggenheim Fellowship.
 In 1977 he opened "The Faith and Charity in Hope Gallery" at their Idaho studio, and showed both established and emerging artists, including Francis Bacon, Jasper Johns, Peter Shelton, and Robert Helm.
-The Keinholzs continued to produce their own new installations and sculptures for exhibition.
+The Kienholzs continued to produce their own new installations and sculptures for exhibition.